Caring for Live Christmas Trees

-Having a live evergreen tree allows you to enjoy it during the Christmas holiday and for many years thereafter.
+Having a live evergreen tree for the holidays allows you to enjoy it indoors during Christmas, and outdoors for many years thereafter.
 You'll need to plan ahead so you can plant the tree shortly after the holidays.
-Here are a few steps you should follow to keep your tree healthy and thriving.
+Here are a few steps to keep your tree healthy and thriving.

-6. It's best to take the tree back outside as soon as possible, ideally on a mild day.
+Take the tree back outside as soon as possible, ideally on a mild day.
 If the weather isn't ideal, keep it in the same unheated space as before until the time is right.
-Place it in the hole you prepared in the fall, keeping the top of the root ball level with the ground.
+Place it in the hole you prepared in the fall, keeping the top of the root ball slightly higher than ground level.
 Loosen the burlap around the top of the root ball and roll the burlap back a bit.
 For potted trees, simply remove the tree from the pot and place it in the hole.
 Backfill around the root ball halfway with the soil mixture you set aside in the fall and water it well.
-Add the rest of the soil mix and tamp it down well.
+Add the rest of the soil and tamp it down well.
 Then mulch around the tree.
 You can also spray the tree with an anti-desiccant again if it's a mild day.

-8. If a hole is not readily available for your tree, you should put the tree outdoors in a place well protected from wind and sun.
+If a hole is not readily available for your tree, put the tree outdoors in a place well protected from wind and sun.
 Mulch the root ball heavily with straw or bark mulch.
 The goal is to protect the root ball from freezing -- just as it is when it's in the ground.
 Water the root ball on mild days.
 When spring comes, you can move the tree to its final location.

 People who read this article often purchase

 Get the Dirt

 Stay up to date on new articles and advice.
 Please fill out the information below.